- Source review: 2,000 words (40%). 12.00 noon, Friday, Week 8.

 This involves a written commentary of digitalised text (including databases) and/or photos and/or videos of primary sources.
 It should include a discussion of the digital presentation of the source(s).
 It should also should include footnotes and bibliography, correctly formatted according to the MHRA style guide.

 For assessment by blog, 5 x 400-word blog posts are required.
 The blogs are to be posted on MyPortfolio.
 They should be posted in Weeks 2, 4, 7, 8, and 10.
 You can use the blog to answer seminar questions.
-NB Please submit a Word document with links to each blog post via Tabula by Friday, Week 10, Term 2, 12 noon.
+NB Please submit a Word document with URL links to each blog post via Tabula by Week 10.

 The word limit for each post is 400 words, excluding notes.
 As these posts are very short, make sure you choose something specific enough to cover fully in the word limit.
 Also ensure that you include references to historical analysis and scholarship.